felipemattosv/ml-cc/README.md

 - you don´t cheat by using the same test set over and over

 This separation must be random, stationary (i.e, it doesn´t change over time) and always from the same data distribution.

+## Data partitioning scheme
+To avoid overfitting in test data, comes a new partitioning called validation-set.

+- TRAINING-SET: Used to train the model.

+- VALIDATION-SET: Used to evaluate model during training and adjust hyperparameters.

+- TEST-SET: Ignored during training, it is only used to evaluate the model generalization performance (i.e, check if the model is overfitting to the validation-set)